Advocacy

 Interstate Compact

+At this time, the ASLP-IC has been enacted into law in 29 states.
 The ASLP-IC Commission held its first meeting in January 2022 to establish rules and bylaws to implement the compact.
 Committees are now meeting on a monthly basis to continue these meetings on a monthly basis.
-The meetings are open to the public, and you can find more information about those meetings at this address: https://aslpcompact.com/meetings/
+The meetings are open to the public, and you can find more information here.

-The process of standing up the commission can last a year or longer.
+The process of establishing the commission and operationalizing the compact typically takes 18 months to two years.
 Once the commission is fully operational and the member states are fully integrated in the compact’s data system, compact privileges to practice will become available.
-We currently anticipate that applications for compact privileges will open in 2023.
+We currently anticipate that applications for compact privileges will open in early 2024.

 The interactive state map lists the current ASLP-IC member states and other states proposing to join the ASLP-IC.

-The current member states are: Alabama, Colorado, Delaware, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Mississippi, Missouri, Nebraska, New Hampshire, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Utah, West Virginia, and Wyoming.
+The current member states are: Alabama, Arkansas, Colorado, Delaware, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Mississippi, Missouri, Montana, Nebraska, New Hampshire, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Utah, Vermont, Virginia, Washington, West Virginia and Wyoming.

 Privilege to Practice